-Have you ever thought of a big idea or movement, but you doubt it’ll turn out to be trash, or you wouldn’t have the audience?
+Have you ever thought of a big idea or movement, but you doubt it, think it might turn out to be trash, or believe you wouldn’t have the audience?
 Then, you kill that idea, and after two years, you realize that if you had taken that bold step, it would have been the next big thing.

 That self-doubt and fear of not being good enough is your imposter syndrome acting in your head, and that if I had known feeling after two years is the effect that imposter syndrome can cause on your personal development.

 Feeling like an imposter is not strange.
 It happens to about 70% of people in the world, so it’s okay.
 What isn’t okay is letting your imposter feeling stunt your personal growth and development.

 Personal Effects of Imposter Syndrome

 Feeling like an imposter causes some negative effects like anxiety, stress, self-doubt, and self-isolation.

 Imposter syndrome also gives you this fear of seeming like a fraud despite your successes.
 Hence you tend to reject praises and opportunities.